MAT in Secondary Education

-In partnership with Juneau Alaska Music Matters (JAMM) and the Juneau Symphony (JS), the University of Alaska Southeast proudly announces its one-year Master of Arts in Teaching (MAT) Music K-12 certification program to reflect the changing role of today’s music teacher.
+In partnership with Juneau Alaska Music Matters (JAMM) and the Juneau Symphony (JS), the University of Alaska Southeast proudly announces its one-year Master of Arts in Teaching (MAT) in Secondary Education with a certification in K-12 Music to reflect the changing role of today’s music teacher.
 As part of the course requirements, MAT students will conduct their teaching internships at JAMM school sites and music classrooms within the Juneau School District, as well as perform in the Juneau Symphony.
 This program gives preference to musicians interested in using music for social change.

 Through a competitive application process, four $10,000 scholarships are available to music majors/minors whose main instrument is violin, viola, cello, or bass.
 MAT graduates are awarded a Master’s degree in Education with an Alaskan teaching certificate in K-12 Music.
 Program begins July 26, 2015